 One of the latest features designed by Shoppermotion to solve this common challenge is the Correlation Matrix.
 This tool has been released as an important part of our in-store intelligence suite and provides new possibilities for cross-selling analytics in brick and mortars.
 It measures the probability of a shopper stopping at a certain category assuming that has stopped at any other section of the store, successfully tracking the full experience of the shopper journey.

 In order to generate the Correlation Matrices, Shoppermotion’s technology tracks the movement of each shopping tool in-store, from the entrance to the checkouts passively and anonymously.
-After cataloging a number of shopper journeys within your stores[note] Representative data can be generated at the moment your store has analyzed at least 10.000 journeys in the previous three months[/note], a bespoke dashboard will be generated displaying a Correlation Matrix of the analysed data compiled as illustrated in the below Figure.
+After cataloging a number of shopper journeys within your stores[note] Representative data can be generated at the moment your store has analyzed at least 10.000 journeys in the previous three months[/note], a bespoke dashboard will be generated displaying a Correlation Matrix of the analyzed data compiled as illustrated in the below Figure.

 Rows and columns contain all the categories within our store.
 Each cell represents the likelihood of shopper journeys passing through a section on the Y-axis (Section A) and also passing through a section on the X-axis (Section B).

 The greener the cell becomes, the higher the probability that the column section will also appear on any shopper journey that crosses by row section.

 For instance, if we take the previous matrix as an example, it is possible to measure the correlation between Seafood and Tofu just crossing both row (Seafood) and column (Tofu).
 The correlation matrix asserts that 38.9% of the shoppers who stop by Seafood during their visits also spend relevant time near the Tofu category.

 It is worth noting that the correlation matrix is rarely symmetrical.
-This is due to the fact that each shopper journey is different and therefore crosses a diverse number of categories. i.e., The number of shoppers that visit Vegetable category is not the same as the Bakery category.
+This is due to the fact that each shopper journey is different and therefore crosses a diverse number of categories. i.e., The number of shoppers that visit the Vegetable category is not the same as the Bakery category.
 Therefore, the probabilities of correlating these categories vary.